Kengo Miyazono / 宮園健吾

 • (2016) with L. Bortolotti, Erkenntnis

-• (2016) with S. Liao, The Routledge Handbook of Philosophy of Imagination (Routledge)
+• (2016) with S. Liao, in The Routledge Handbook of Philosophy of Imagination (Routledge)

 Recent work on the nature and development of delusions [open access]